 Yes.
 There are a lot!
 There is a help modal showing all available keyboard shortcuts.

 You can see the whole list by going to the top right corner menu of the new editor and clicking on “Keyboard Shortcuts” (or by using the keyboard shortcut Shift+Alt+H on Linux/Windows and ⌃⌥H on macOS).

 Are Custom Post Types Still Supported?

 Indeed.
 There are multiple ways in which custom post types can leverage Gutenberg.
-The plan is to allow them to specify the blocks they support, as well as defining a default block for the post type.
-It’s not currently the case, but if a post type disables the content field, the “advanced” section at the bottom would fill the page.
+The plan is to allow them to specify the blocks they support, as well as define a default block for the post type.
+It’s not currently the case, but if a post type disables the content field, the “advanced” section at the bottom will fill the page.